The Via Dolorosa in Jerusalem’s Old City

 Station 1

-Current tradition holds that Jesus was condemned at the Praetorium within the Antonia fortress overlooking the Temple Mount from its southwestern corner (John 18:28).
-On the site today is the Omariyeh College where entry is not always permitted.
+Current tradition holds that Jesus was condemned at the Praetorium within the Antonia Fortress overlooking the Temple Mount from its southwestern corner (John 18:28; John 19:16).
+Today, the site is occupied by Omariyeh College, where entry is not always permitted.

 Station 2

-Here are two churches.
-The Franciscan Church of the Condemnation which commemorates the condemnation of Jesus and the Chapel of the Flagellation to the right of where Jesus is said to have been flogged (John 19:16).
-Both are within a courtyard across from the Via Dolorosa and Station 1.
+Two churches are located here: the Franciscan Church of the Condemnation, commemorating the condemnation of Jesus, and the Chapel of the Flagellation, where Jesus is said to have been flogged (John 19:1; John 19:17).
+Both are within a courtyard across from Station 1.

 Station 3

-Walk westward on Via Dolorosa until you reach a crossroad and turn left onto El-Wad Rd (Ha-Gai).
-Immediately to your left will be station 3 next to the entrance of the Armenian Catholic Patriarchate Hospice.
-A relief above the entrance to a small Polish chapel marks the station.
+Walk west along the Via Dolorosa until you reach a crossroads, then turn left onto El-Wad Road (Ha-Gai).
+Immediately on your left is Station 3 next to the entrance of the Armenian Catholic Patriarchate Hospice.
+A relief above the entrance marks the station.
+This fall is part of later Christian tradition and is not mentioned in the Bible.

 Station 4